News

 May 2022 – Dylan Simpson passes his PhD preliminary exam with flying colors.
 Congratulations Dylan !!

-May 2022 – Author’s party!
+May 2022 – Author’s party in the lab!
 Keep an eye out for forthcoming Lemanski et al in Nature Ecology & Evolution, and Aldercotte et al in Insect Conservation and Diversity!
 And also, why does Rachael always seem to wear the same shirt . . .

 April 2022 – Congratulations to Ph.D candidates Andrew Aldercotte and Max McCarthy on passing their qualifying exams!
 And extra congrats to Andrew for being awarded a Fulbright to study the pollinators in the forest canopies of Borneo !!

 April 2022 – The whole lab greatly enjoyed a visit from the inspirational Judie Bronstein this week.
-Winfree lab members, standing from left to right: Natalie Lemanski, Joanna Gunther, Max McCarthy, Andrew Aldercotte, Lucia Weinman, Dylan Simpson, Rachael Winfree, Sophia Budny (Winfree – honorary member), Judie Bronstein
+Winfree lab members, standing from left to right: Natalie Lemanski, Joanna Gunther, Max McCarthy, Andrew Aldercotte, Lucia Weinman, Dylan Simpson, Rachael Winfree, Sophia Budny (Winfree – see People, honorary lab members for a pupal photo), Judie Bronstein

 March 2022 – Congratulations to PhD candidate Dylan Simpson, whose first author paper “Many bee species, including rare species, are important for function of entire plant-pollinator networks” was just accepted for publication at Proceedings of the Royal Society of London!